mbrochh/vim-as-a-python-ide/README.md

 This is the code for my PyCon APAC 2012 talk about Vim as Python IDE.

-You can find the slides here: TODO
+You can find the slides as a PDF in this repository.

 If you want to start using Vim for the first time, have a look at the ``.vimrc`` file in this repository and gradually uncomment everything.